Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 In the end, the biggest problem was making sure their intense *focus* was properly targeted, which wasn't really all that hard with the right kind of respect.
 Julian commanded it, being something like a quasi redcrest or Given-Man himself, and nowadays Hoeff sorta did too.
 He quietly thanked ‘Horse and Playboy for all those months of torture, because if he were any less impressive, he probably wouldn’t be able to hold his murdermonkey’s attention.

-Well...that wasn’t fair.
+Well... that wasn’t fair.
 They were pretty good actually, but like all young men in their prime...

 "Oi!"
 Rees slapped Tumik on the shoulder.
 "Stop tasting the air for sex and *pay bloody attention!* You can go fuck your cock off when we’re done!"